DinoChiesa/apigee-proxy-generator/README.md

 ## A Screencast Explains

-If you don't want to read through this entire readme, you can [watch a screencast.](https://youtu.be/WDhX02iB864)
+You can [watch a screencast](https://youtu.be/WDhX02iB864) to hear me explain this.

 [![Watch the video](./images/screenshot-20220718-131203.png)](https://youtu.be/WDhX02iB864)

 ## What Good is This?

-A good application of this idea, _but not the only application_, is easily exposing a curated set of BigQuery queries, via an API Proxy, possibly protected by an application credential like an API key or an OAuth token.
+A good application of generating API proxies from templates, _but not the only application_, is easily exposing a curated set of BigQuery queries, via an API Proxy, possibly protected by an application credential like an API key or an OAuth token.